rafael07-cell/EquipmentBorrowing/README.md

 **Student**
 1. Information it must contain: Id, Name, IsAllowedToBorrow.
 2. Rules or state it owns: Whether the student is currently eligible to borrow.
-3. Not its responsibility: Tracking which items it currently holds — that belongs to Borrowing.
+3. Not its responsibility: Tracking which items it currently holds that belongs to Borrowing.

 **Equipment**
 1. Information it must contain: Id, Name, IsAvailable.
 2. Rules or state it owns: Marking itself as borrowed or returned.
-3. Not its responsibility: Knowing who borrowed it — tracked separately via Borrowing.
+3. Not its responsibility: Knowing who borrowed it and tracking separately via Borrowing.

 **Borrowing**
 1. Information it must contain: Id, StudentId, EquipmentId, DateBorrowed, ExpectedReturnDate, Status.
 2. Rules or state it owns: Its own lifecycle transition from Active to Returned.
-3. Not its responsibility: Validating whether the student or equipment involved actually exist or are eligible — that belongs to the application service.
+3. Not its responsibility: Validating whether the student or equipment involved actually exist or are eligible that belongs to the application service.

 ---